EugeneHasJeans/EugeneHasJeans.github.io/README.md

 -   Web access of databases from CENG 256 Internet Scripting; and,  Wireless protocols such as 802.11 from TECH152 Telecom Networks.

-This knowledge and skill set will enable me to build the subsystems and integrate them together as my capstone project.
+This knowledge and skill set will enable us to build the subsystems and integrate them together as my capstone project.

 Methodology